Before The War: Life In A West Ukrainian Village

 Following the German occupation, in March 1944, 2,044 Jews from Solotvyno, and another 3,000 Jews from the surrounding area, were deported to Auschwitz and most of them never came back.
 A few dozen surviving families returned to Solotvyno after their liberation but later decided to move elsewhere.

-All these information were taken from this very interesting site, where you can also find vintage and recent photos of the village, images of the families who lived there and much more.
+All this information was taken from this very interesting site, where you can also find vintage and recent photos of the village, images of the families who lived there and much more.

 Everyday life of a plain West Ukrainian village.
 Solotvyno